 Created by CorelDraw, Gravit Designer is a full-fledge vector design app (and yes, it’s free!!) that makes it a tailor-made solution for all sorts of design jobs – app designs, screen designs, animations, presentations, illustrations and such.

-Now, while Gravit Designer is free, it has a premium version, but frankly, the free version is just as good as the premium one – you get the option to export your file as PDF, SVG or bitmap; moreover, you also get access to the Gravit Cloud service that enables you to get to your work anytime and anywhere you want.
+Now, while Gravit Designer is free, it also has a premium version, but frankly, the free version is just as good as the premium one.
+You get the option to export your file as PDF, SVG or bitmap; moreover.
+You also get access to the Gravit Cloud service that enables you to get to your work anytime and anywhere you want.

 InkScape is an open-source editor that you can compare with the likes of the premium vector programs that are currently on the market.
 SVG is the primary file format, this software is made to be compatible with image editing software like Gimp.

-Despite this software being quite easy to grasp, you can still achieve sophisticated artwork – plus it also has full support for different color modes as well as the ability to trace bitmap images while providing support for variable-width strokes and native import of Illustrator files.
+Despite this software is quite easy to grasp, you can still achieve sophisticated artwork – plus it also has full support for different colour modes as well as the ability to trace bitmap images while providing support for variable-width strokes and native import of Illustrator files.

-The things that Canva can do – it’s still a miracle that this software is free (but we are not complaining!) as it is a photo editor, photo collage maker, learning resource, color palette tool, and a font combination picker.
-That said, it also features a dedicated infographic maker that comes with hundreds of free design elements and fonts, right at your fingertips.
+The things that Canva can do – it’s still a miracle that this software is free (but we are not complaining!) as it is a photo editor, photo collage maker, learning resource, colour palette tool, and a font combination picker.
+That said, it also features a dedicated infographic maker.
+It comes with hundreds of free design elements and fonts, right at your fingertips.

 Rather than a photo editor, Canva is a full-fledge graphic design suite that goes hand-in-hand with some of the premium ones, say, Illustrator and Photoshop.

-If you are a concept artist or an illustrator, then this software is for you – Krita – that is designed with concept artists in mind, as well as illustrators, matte and texture artists.
+If you are a concept artist or an illustrator, then Krita software is for you.
+That is designed with concept artists in mind, as well as illustrators, matte and texture artists.

 Want to make tweaks to your photos?

-Take the help of ‘RawTherapee’ – it allows the users to correct distortion, boost colors, recover details and much more, which means that users can make tweaks to their photos until they look like how you want.
+Take the help of ‘RawTherapee’.
+It allows the users to correct distortion, boost colours, recover details and much more.
+Which means that users can make tweaks to their photos until they look like how you want.

-If you are looking for the best tools for image editing on a Windows PC, then, you can’t go wrong with ‘Photo POS Pro’ – made especially for the Windows user, this software allows you to enhance and edit images, thus making it perfect for simple photo editing tasks such as fixing lighting, contrast, and saturation, and for advanced techniques as well.
+If you are looking for the best tools for image editing on a Windows PC.
+Then, you can’t go wrong with ‘Photo POS Pro’.
+Made especially for the Windows user, this software allows you to enhance and edit images.
+Thus making it perfect for simple photo editing tasks.
+Such as fixing lighting, contrast, and saturation, and advanced techniques as well.

-Boasting a clean and user-friendly interface, this software is pretty much very easy to get started, with many expansions and plugins available for you to extend your set of tools.
+Boasting a clean and user-friendly interface, this software is pretty much very easy to get started.
+There are many expansions and plugins available for you to extend your set of tools.

 Debuted on Unix-based platforms, GIMP is an open-source free graphic design software, that stands for GNU Image Manipulation Program.

-To make your workflow easier, this software has a big array of tools such as painting tools, cloning, selection, color correction, enhancement, to name a few.
+To make your workflow easier, this software has a big array of tools such as painting tools, cloning, selection, colour correction, enhancement, to name a few.

-‘Sumo Paint’ is a browser-based image editor, that uses Adobe Flash Player to run – and hence, it’s very quick and lightweight.
+‘Sumo Paint’ is a browser-based image editor, that uses Adobe Flash Player to run.
+Hence, it’s very quick and lightweight.

-As the above-mentioned graphic design tools, it’s hard to believe that they are free –and which shows us that we are not required to shell out $1000 for a premium software that won’t even do the work the way you need it to.
+As the above-mentioned graphic design tools, it’s hard to believe that they are free.
+Which shows us that we are not required to shell out $1000 for a premium software.
+That won’t even do the work the way you need it to.

-The free ones are enough, and more than capable enough to do the work as you wanted, and with ease too.
+The free ones are enough and more than capable enough to do the work as you wanted, with ease too.